prauscher/vl/README.md

 	node admin.js admin.conf

-and go ahead just like with the beamer interface.
+and go ahead just like with the projector interface.